mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode.md

 While the management API for Fabric is mostly unchanged, some modifications are needed for FPC to work.
 In particular, FPC extends the Fabric's lifecycle API with additional commands to create an FPC enclave and handle the key provisioning.
-These are detailed separately in this document: [Link](https://github.com/hyperledger-labs/fabric-private-chaincode/blob/master/docs/design/fabric-v2%2B/fpc-management.md)
+These are detailed separately in the [FPC Management API document](https://github.com/hyperledger-labs/fabric-private-chaincode/blob/master/docs/design/fabric-v2%2B/fpc-management.md)

 ## FPC Shim